Citizen Action: History

 The national group got heavily involved in the 1996 U.S. elections, including staging a $7 million education and get-out-the-vote drive.
 The effort was successful in putting many Republican congressional candidates on the defensive.
 However, this emphasis was to the dissatisfaction of some of its state affiliates; following the election, the Ohio and Indiana affiliates withdrew from the organization, taking away some 650,000 of the national group's 2 million members.
 A director for Ohio Citizen Action said, "what happened was a very old story: an office in Washington which was set up to serve the interests of states grew up to think it had created the states."

 In 1997, Citizen Action got caught up in the Teamstergate affair, due to reports that the group was involved in improperly funding the 1996 reelection campaign of Teamsters president Ron Carey.
 Federal investigators found that Carey's advisers created an illegal contribution scheme in which the union gave $475,000 to Citizen Action; in return, Citizen Action and some of its donors gave more than $100,000 to a direct-mail firm under contract to the Carey campaign.

 Financial contributions collapsed, and in late October 1997, the Citizen Action national office in Washington shut down and all 20 employees were laid off.
 Liberals mourned the loss of the national organization, although the individual state affiliates carried on with more than 400 employees among them.

-In late 1999, Heather Booth founded a new national organization, USAction, that has purposes and structure somewhat similar to Citizen Action.
-USAction includes some of the same state affiliates, which carry on the "Citizen Action" name.